sourcegraph/handbook/content/engineering/web/index.md

 **At the beginning of each working day**, you should read the updates thread for the previous working day, to learn what your teammates have been working on, and check if they need your help.

-#### Weekly updates in the tracking issue

-We use weekly [progress updates in the tracking issue](../tracking_issues.md#progress_updates) to inform external stakeholders of the progress of the team.

-Every Friday, Slackbot will post a reminder in #web to write your weekly progress update.
-You should post your update in the tracking issue for the current milestone by EOD Friday.

 ### Retrospectives

-After the 20th of each month, we hold a retrospective, to reflect on the past iteration.
+After each iteration, we hold a retrospective, to reflect on the past iteration.
 We use this retrospective to:

 - Understand whether we accomplished the goals we set at the beginning of the iteration.
 If we didn't accomplish them, reflect on the reasons why.
 - Discuss things that didn't go well in the iteration, and identify action items to improve on these in the next iteration.